Dgital/gitops-demo-apps/README.md

 # GitOps Demo: application repository

+This repository contains source code for our [GitOps - A Practical Implementation](https://dgital.com/blog/2025/06/17/gitops-practical-implementation) case study.

-This project is created to demonstrate GitOps in AWS with Microservices.
+The project is created to demonstrate GitOps in AWS with Microservices.
 It contains three example Node.JS application and an Envoy proxy with a Flagger Canary.
 The Kubernetes manifests for the application are generated with the *devops-cli* tool, which is mainly run by Github Actions.
 Please note, that we assume that you already have an EKS cluster installed with FluxCD.

 ## Prerequisites